homothetyhk/RandomizerMod/LOGIC_README.md

 	- Coyote jump to reach the warp to Palace Grounds in White_Palace_03 (logic for *Warp-White_Palace_Atrium_to_Palace_Grounds*).
 	- Coyote jump and right dash to reach the platform in lower King's Station, from the bottom left entrance without Swim (logic for transitions in *Ruins2_06* from *Ruins2_06[left2]*).
 	- Using Mantis Claw and Crystal Heart to pass under conveyors (logic for *Mines_37*, including *Geo_Chest-Crystal_Peak*).
 Also considered an Obscure Skip.

+### Proficient Combat
+- Proficient Combat is a skip category used for ordinary combat with limited items or movement.
+Precise Combat is combat that should be doable after casual play, with at most a small amount of practice necessary.
+- In logic, Proficient Combat is indicated with the **PROFICIENTCOMBAT** token.
+More commonly, the equivalent **MILDCOMBATSKIPS** macro is used, or the **SPICYCOMBATSKIPS** macro which also requires Difficult Skips.
+- A nearly complete list of combat logic usage is located at the bottom of the macros.json file.
+- Examples of **MILDCOMBATSKIPS** include:
+    - Fighting bosses with the **AERIALMINIBOSS** modifier (dream warriors, Uumuu, various others) without a dash item.
+    - Fighting bosses with the **BOSS** modifier (most bosses that would usually be encountered after wings) without a dash item.
+	- Fighting Flukemarm without Shade Soul or Abyss Shriek, but instead normal **BOSS** requirements.
+	- Using Cyclone Slash or Great Slash for nail combat (rather than right or left or up slashes, when nail is randomized).
+- Examples of **SPICYCOMBATSKIPS** include:
+	- Fighting bosses with the **MINIBOSS** modifier without a spell.
+	- Fighting bosses with the **AERIALMINIBOSS** modifier without Vengeful Spirit or Howling Wraiths.
+	- Fighting bosses with the **AERIALMINIBOSS** modifier with Cyclone Slash or Great Slash (rather than right or left or up slashes, when nail is randomized).
+	- Using downslash only for nail combat.

 ### Background Object Pogos
 - Background Object Pogos are as the name suggests.